SmartBear/testengine-cli/README.md

 ## License Management
 An administrator can install or uninstall licenses using the TestEngine CLI.

+### Display the current license info
+To check the current license expiry and size, use the license info command.
+`testengine license info`

 ### Install a fixed license
 To install a fixed license, specify `type=fixed`, the user information and the path to either a .key file or a .zip file with licenses in it (as received from SmartBear).